The Best Landmine Exercises

 Performing the bent-over rows on a landmine setup can turn the compound exercise into an isolation lift.
 You can perform the single-arm bent over landmine rows with your body parallel or perpendicular to the barbell.

 Both the variations will give the barbell a different movement pattern and target your back uniquely.
 Make sure you’re not just going through the motions.
-Hold and contracts your muscles at the top of movement while performing each exercise.
+Hold and contract your muscles at the top of movements while performing each exercise.